AcharyaS97/MCATNotebackup/Bio/Chapter 8 - Immune System.md

 	- Nonspecific lymphocyte
 	- Detects downregulation of MHC protein
 	- induce apoptosis of viral cells
-	- Cancer cells also downregulate MHC production so also offers protection from cancer tooj
+	- Cancer cells also downregulate MHC production so also offers protection from cancer too

 - Granulocytes
 	- Basophils